verifereum/verifereum/README.md

 3. Clone the Verifereum repo itself ahead of the build e.g., `git clone https://github.com/verifereum/verifereum` or alternative method

-4. Run `Holmake runtests.exe` in the `tests` directory, then `./runtests.exe` to build Verifereum and run the tests.
+4. Run `Holmake` in the `tests` directory, then `./runtests.exe` to build Verifereum and run the tests.

     ```bash
     Holmake